moznion/go-struct-custom-tag-parser/README.md

 STOP!!!!
 --

 You don't have to use this library.
-You should use [reflect.StructTag](https://golang.org/pkg/reflect/#StructTag).
+You should use [reflect.StructTag](https://golang.org/pkg/reflect/#StructTag) instead of this.

 This library's processing time is slower than reflect's one.